asyncial/blog/content/fixed/about.md

 +++

 This blog documents my adventures in technology.
 At the moment my primary interest lies is linux/unix systems, their usage, their customization, their history and philosophy.
 But I am interested in other fields too, such as hardware, robotics, A.I., gaming and more.
-I hope you will enjoy this blog.
+I hope you are going to enjoy this blog.

 ## whoami